Stage 1: Programming Needs Questionnaire

 In May-June 2018, Saskatoon residents were invited to participate in a questionnaire to provide input about the types of programs and activities that could be considered as part of a renewed or expanded Civic Conservatory (next to the former Mendel Gallery).
 908 residents responded to the online survey, providing valuable feedback and ideas.

 Stage 2: Design Workshops

 A group of stakeholders representing community organizations and other affected stakeholders participated in two design workshops in late September and mid-October 2018.
 These hands-on workshops gave participants the chance to play with different space configurations, based on the identified programming needs and other key factors.
-Results from these workshops will be provided on this website, once complete.

 Stage 3: Kinsmen Park & Area Project Development Open House